Yes, the 4 heroes of light. They are heroes. They are of light. There are even 4 of them!

 Invidia is Latin for "envy", and the locals are rightfully envious of the fact that other people get the occasional sunny day and they don't.

 Superbia (Spelvia in English) is Latin for "pride"—befitting of a floating city meant to enslave the world below and ruled by a hero who regards himself as above humanity.

 Mini-Game: Two - a shopping mini-game in Urbeth which is used to grind for so much money, and a maths game in Invidia.
 Both can get you a bonus job class if you score high enough.

 Money Spider: Averted, enemies drop Vendor Trash rather than straight-up gil.
 Double averted, in the fact that the Vendor Trash are gems, which you need for character and item leveling, and are impossible to get outside of combat.

-Nice Hat: Every class has one, except for the Freelancer.
+Nice Hat: Every class has one, except for the Freelancer and Dancer.

 Nice Job Breaking It, Heroes: By saving Rolan from the darkness in his heart, the heroes manage to unleash that same darkness across the entire world.
 Bravo.
 Somewhat subverted by the fact that this sets them on the road to turning a previously Crapsack World into a much nicer place by destroying many great forces of evil, but still.

 Really 700 Years Old: The Dragoniers of Invidia have much longer lifespans than normal humans.
 Rolan, for example, looks the same age as the heroes despite being three centuries old.

 Retraux: Nearly everything.
 This game could have easily been done in 8 bit or 16 bit, and it would have fit in perfectly.
 The soundtrack itself is 8-bit.